yugabyte/ybm-cli/docs/ybm_cluster_create.md

 ```
       --cluster-name string          [REQUIRED] Name of the cluster.
       --credentials stringToString   [REQUIRED] Credentials to login to the cluster.
 Please provide key value pairs username=<user-name>,password=<password>. (default [])
       --cloud-provider string        [OPTIONAL] The cloud provider where database needs to be deployed.
-AWS or GCP.
+AWS, AZURE or GCP.
 Default AWS.
       --cluster-tier string          [OPTIONAL] The tier of the cluster.
 Sandbox or Dedicated.
 Default Sandbox.
       --cluster-type string          [OPTIONAL] Cluster replication type.
 SYNCHRONOUS or GEO_PARTITIONED.
 Default SYNCHRONOUS.
       --database-version string      [OPTIONAL] The database version of the cluster.
 Stable or Preview.
 Default depends on cluster tier, Sandbox is Preview, Dedicated is Stable.